What are autoimmune blistering diseases in the eye?

 - Activated inflammatory cells release cytokines.

-- Remodelling of the extracellular matrix leads to progressive fibrosis of the eyelid, conjunctiva or cornea .
+- Remodelling of the extracellular matrix (the layer of molecules that give structural support to the skin) leads to progressive fibrosis of the eyelid, conjunctiva or cornea .

 What are the symptoms of autoimmune blistering diseases in the eye?